Estoril Tamariz Beach

 Above View of Guincho beach through window in stone wall behind Muchaxo Hotel – rustic art!

 The majority in the country are Catholics.
-The saints feast days are celebrated in June (13th St Anthony) with a municipal holiday in the Lisbon and Cascais boroughs.
+The feast days of the saints are celebrated in June (13th St Anthony).
+In Lisbon and Cascais these are municipal holidays.
 Porto celebrates St John on 24th June.
-The Lisbon festivities include processions, grilled sardines served in restaurants and at the improvised street tables.
+The Lisbon festivities include processions, grilled sardines served in restaurants and at improvised street tables.
 In Lisbon there are the ‘Marchas Populars’, a competition of group singing and dancing in traditional dress going through the Avenida da Liberdade.

 Cascais lighthouse from tunnel